jilljenn/tryalgo.org/en/_posts/2016-06-26-weird-advertisement.markdown

 $$

 The former equation is an invariant that the segment tree needs to maintain on the nodes all the way from `p` to the `root` whenever the value `p.val` is modified.
 Each of these updates cost only time \\(O(k)\\), which proves the claimed time complexity.

+## Summary

+The left and right borders of the given rectangles partition the \\(x\\)-axis into segments.
+Every segment on the sweep line has

+* a fixed `length`;
+* a variable `count` containing the number of rectangles containing this segment for the current position of the sweep line.

+This variable is indirectly maintained in a segment tree.
+Every segment tree

+* is responsible for an interval over consecutive segments;
+* a variable `val`, representing a lazy update of the `count` variables of the corresponding segments;
+* a vector `covered`, where `covered[i]` contains the total length among the segments which `count` variable is at least i taking into account the lazy updates of this subtree.

+Whenever the sweep line hits the bottom or top border of a rectangle the `count` variables of the corresponding segments are respectively incremented or decremented.
+This is done by updating the variable `var` of a logarithmic number of nodes in the tree, updating the vectors `covered` on the path from the root to these modified nodes, in order to preserve the above mentioned invariant.